holuspokus/homebridge-pioneer-avr-2025/README.md

 > A number between 0 and 100; for example, 60 means 60% of the max volume.
 > 100 = -0dB (i.e., 185 = No Limit),
 > 60 = -16dB,
-> 0 = disabled (this only affects the volume as a brightness feature, not the remote).
+> 0: disables the volume as brightness feature
 > Defaults to 80 if undefined.
-> A value of 60 has worked well for me
+> A value of 60 has worked well for me.

 > **Note:** The difference between `maxVolumeSet` and `minVolumeSet` should be at least 20.
+> Both only affects the volume as a brightness feature, not the remote.

 > **minVolumeSet:**
 > A number between 0 and 100; for example, 30 means 30% of the max volume.
 > Defaults to 20 if undefined.
 > This setting is only active in combination with `maxVolumeSet`.
-> A value of 35 has worked well for me
+> A value of 35 has worked well for me.